DFE-Digital/bat-design-history/app/posts/support-for-publish/2022-06-22-adding-users-to-an-organisation.md

       src: users--remove-user-success.png
 ---

-Currently, providers cannot add users to their organisation, they can only request that a new user is added.
-This request needs to be approved by the support team.
+Currently, providers cannot add users to their organisation themselves.
+They must complete an invite form in Publish teacher training courses to request that a new user is added to their organisation.

-As part of the approval process, a developer needs to link the user to the organisation.
+The support team can approve the request if a user is invited via the form.
+However, if the support team need to add a user that has not been invited via the invite form, the development team needs to link the new user to the organisation.

-We wanted to reduce the burden on the support team and developers by introducing a simple way of adding a user to an organisation.
+We wanted to reduce the burden on the support team and developers by introducing a simple way for the support team to add a user to an organisation.

-This work builds upon the work we have done to [simplify how organisations manage their users](/publish-teacher-training-courses/simplifying-how-organisations-manage-users/).
+This work builds upon our work to [simplify organisations manage their users](/publish-teacher-training-courses/simplifying-how-organisations-manage-users/).

 ## What we changed

+We added a two step process to enable the support team to add users to an organisation.

+We moved the ‘Remove user’ button next to each user on the users' list to the user details page and changed it to a link.

 ## How it works

-### List of users
+### User list

 On the user list page, we show: